babyoutrhy/RLuau/README.md

 # RLuau (Roblox Luau)

-Here, I upload my own semi-legit projects, DCMA if reupload to a diffrent path, especially if added malicious code).
+This repository contains my personal semi-legit Roblox Luau projects.
+The code is **obfuscated** and provided as-is.

+## Usage & Redistribution
+- Do **not** reupload this repository or its contents under a different path or name
+- Do **not** add malicious code and redistribute it
+- Unauthorized redistribution may result in a DMCA takedown

-## Credits to these projects
+## Credits to this projects
 - rhy
 - stef